Sai3Srujana/ML_Final-project/README.md

 ### **Project Overview:**

-This Machine learning paper is about wine quality classification model using a combined dataset of both Redand white wines from UCI machine learning repositorywhere the target variable is ‘Quality’.
+This Machine learning paper is about wine quality classification model using a combined dataset of both Red and white wines from UCI machine learning repository where the target variable is ‘Quality’.
 The data used in this dataset is from Portugal Vinho Verde wines.
-Our aim is to classify Wine quality influenced by its chemical compositions like acidity, alcohol, density, chlorides, PHetc., using machine learning techniques.
+Our aim is to classify Wine quality influenced by its chemical compositions like acidity, alcohol, density, chlorides, PH etc., using machine learning techniques.
 The quality of the wines is scaled from 0 to 10 with 0 being very bad to 10 being very good based on its chemical compositions used in different wines.
 This quality assessment helps both producers prepare, and consumers take good quality of wine.
 The producers can supply good quality certified wines to the consumer market.